 The assets of the Trust shall be managed by the Treasurer of the District in any manner, subject only to prudent investor standards and any requirements of federal law.
 The Trust shall discharge its duties in the same manner as that of a prudent person acting in a like capacity with the same resources and aims; diversify the holdings of the Trust to minimize the risk of loss and maximize the rate of return; and discharge duties solely in the interest and for the benefit of the funds managed.
-The Trust Investment Policy was approved by the Board of Trustees on November 19, 2009.
+The Trust Investment Policy was adopted by the Board of Trustees on November 19, 2009 and revised on December 19, 2013.

-The Trust reported a total investment return of \$8,787,047 for 2012, yielding 14.6%.
-In 2011 the Trust reported a total investment loss of \$81,706.
+The Trust reported a total investment return of \$14,862,614 for 2013, yielding 16.3%, compared to the Trust's Policy Index return of 16.4%.
+In 2012 the Trust reported a total investment return of \$8,787,047, yielding 14.6%, compared the Policy Index return of 11.3%.